 If you are not covered by a health insurance policy, you will be considered self-pay.
 This requires that new patients pay a minimum of $250 at their first visit and a minimum of $50 at any subsequent visit.
 This is a deposit on services rendered and any balance over the deposit will be billed to you.
 We accept discounted fees from insurance carriers and are wiling to negotiate a discount for those without insurance coverage.
 Please ask to speak to our patient advocate at registration.

-Department of Health and Family Service (Illinois Public Aid, KidCare)
+Department of Health and Family Service (Illinois Public Aid, KidCare, Commercial Medicaid)

 A primary care referral is required for all Public Aid appointments including those treated in a hospital Emergency Department.
 Public Aid recipients must provide a current Public Aid card for every scheduled appointment in order to receive services.
-Any co-pay designated by the plan must be paid at the time of service.
+Any co-pay designated on the card must be paid at the time of service.

 Workers' Compensation/Employment Injuries